Memory circuits and neuro-adipose communication

 To unravel these processes, we are developing high-throughput tools to map and manipulate memory circuits at single-cell resolution.
 We apply these techniques in models of healthy aging and in neurodegenerative disease to pinpoint how memory networks change when the brain ages or becomes ill.
 In disorders such as Alzheimer’s disease, for example, the reactivation of engram cells is impaired, contributing to memory loss.
 By understanding how engrams assemble, persist, and fail, we aim to identify new strategies to preserve memories and treat dementia.

-Neural control of fat is remarkably adaptable.
-For instance, exposure to cold amplifies sympathetic activity and even spurs new nerve growth into adipose tissue.
-This boosts the tissue’s capacity for burning fuel and generating heat.
-In contrast, chronic overeating and inflammation can impair this neural–fat connection.
-Such stress can lead to adipose neuropathy – a degeneration or silencing of the nerves within fat and predisposes the body toward insulin resistance and metabolic dysfunction.
+Plasticity and Imbalance.
+The neuro-adipose circuit is remarkably adaptable.
+Cold exposure amplifies sympathetic activity and can induce new nerve growth within adipose tissue, enhancing its capacity for burning fuel and generating heat.
+In contrast, chronic overeating and inflammation impair this circuitry, leading to adipose neuropathy—a degenerative state that predisposes fat tissue to insulin resistance and metabolic dysfunction.

-These stark differences raise a critical question: what causes fat’s nerves to flourish under some conditions but degenerate under others?
-We hypothesize that specific sub-circuits of sympathetic and sensory nerves – defined by their molecular identities and projection patterns – are differentially engaged by challenges such as fasting, exercise, cold, or overeating.
-One pathway may drive thermogenesis in winter; another may mobilize fuel during scarcity.
-Revealing how these nerve fibers integrate nutritional, hormonal, and immune signals will shed light on how the nervous system choreographs fat mobilization, thermogenesis, and glucose regulation.
+These dynamics raise a critical question: why do adipose nerves flourish under certain conditions yet degenerate under others?
+We hypothesize that distinct sub-circuits of sympathetic and sensory nerves—defined by their molecular identities and projection patterns—are differentially engaged by metabolic stimuli such as fasting, exercise, cold, or overfeeding.
+One pathway may drive thermogenesis during cold exposure; another may mobilize fuel during energy scarcity.
+Deciphering how these fibers integrate nutritional, hormonal, and immune signals will clarify how the nervous system orchestrates lipolysis, glucose uptake, and heat production.

-To answer these questions, we are developing an integrative toolkit that combines neural circuit tracing with single-cell and spatial transcriptomics.
-Using these methods, we are assembling a wiring-and-molecular atlas of the neuro-adipose interface to track how connections form, remodel, and degenerate.
-This comprehensive map will allow us to pinpoint molecular checkpoints that could be targeted to rewire fat innervation therapeutically.
-Ultimately, such insights will pave the way for new strategies to combat obesity and type 2 diabetes.
+To address these questions, we are developing an integrative toolkit that combines neural-circuit tracing with single-cell and spatial transcriptomics.
+Using these methods, we are constructing a comprehensive wiring-and-molecular atlas of the neuro-adipose interface.
+This map will reveal how connections form, remodel, and degenerate, allowing us to pinpoint molecular checkpoints that could be targeted to therapeutically rewire fat innervation.
+Ultimately, these insights will pave the way for new strategies to treat metabolic disorders.

 Approaches